HANDBOOKS:

 - To preserve the comfort and vitality of the pulp

-To these traditional goals, adhesive composite has added a new series of attainable outcomes, meshing with the development of new tooth colored laboratory procedures, and in some cases, outperforming them:
+To these traditional goals, adhesive composite has added a new series of attainable outcomes, meshing with the development of new tooth colored laboratory procedures, both anterior and posterior, and in some cases, outperforming them:

 - To preserve and promote the appearance of the patient (Beyond dark metal)

-- To avoid systemic ill-health (Beyond mercury leachate)
+- To reduce systemic ill-health (Beyond mercury leachate)

-- To deliver treatment with reduced emotional or physical trauma (Retaining their natural facial tooth structure is almost always the patient’s first choice!)
+- To reduce emotional and physical trauma (Retaining natural facial tooth structure is almost always the patient’s first choice!)

-- To relate to the economic well-being of the patient ( less costly treatment alternatives)
+- To foster the economic well-being of the patient ( less costly treatment alternatives)

-Unfortunately, these changes have left about 50% of the patients in the Western World behind, due to cost, and almost 100% of the other 7 billion.
+Unfortunately, these methods have left about 50% of the patients in the Western World behind, due to cost, and almost 100% of the other 7 billion.

-Within the Handbook of Composite Technique lies potential for a broad baseline that reaches downwards into all economic strata of society and out to the so-called Third World, rather than upwards to a narrow elite of the privileged classes of the western world.
-It aims to service dentistry’s mandate to society rather than the profession’s upwardly ambitions.
-It speaks to our humanitarian purpose, not our business needs.
+Within these Handbooks of Composite Technique lies potential for a broad baseline that reaches downwards into lower economic strata of society and out to the so-called Third World, rather than upwards to a narrow elite of the privileged classes of the western world.
+It aims to service dentistry’s mandate to society rather than the profession’s upwardly ambitions, which currently has the grip on the wheel.